 That is more likely to be a sensory disorder.

-When you suspect a sensory disorder, talk to your pediatric occupational therapist, psychologist, family doctor or pediatrician.
-Occupational therapists have the expertise to assess for sensory processing disorder symptoms and provide that information to your child’s psychologist, family doctor or pediatrician who can make a formal diagnosis.
-I also want you to know that some doctors do not recognize sensory disorder as a diagnosis.
-If you are worried about sensory disorder and your child, it is important to have an open, honest discussion with your doctor and other professionals on your child’s health care team.
-It is important to understand and to be understood when talking about sensory disorders.
+When you suspect a sensory processing disorder, talk to your pediatric occupational therapist, psychologist, family doctor or pediatrician.
+Occupational therapists have the expertise to assess sensory symptoms and provide that information to your child’s psychologist, family doctor or pediatrician who can make a diagnosis.
+If you are worried about your child, it is important to have an open, honest discussion with your doctor and other professionals on your child’s health care team.

-Four people to talk to when you are worried about sensory disorder and your child:
+Four people to talk to when you are worried about your child: